Amritasri10/Task-Manager/README.md

 - Submit a pull request with a clear title and description

 ## License
 This project is licensed under the MIT License.
-This is provides detailed instructions on how to install, configure, and use the TODO App API, with a focus on user        authentication using JSON Web Tokens (JWT).
+This is provides detailed instructions on how to install, configure, and use the TASK-MANAGER API, with a focus on user        authentication using JSON Web Tokens (JWT).